Arab Kingdom of Syria: Legacy

 After surrendering to French forces, Faisal was expelled from Syria and went to live in the United Kingdom in August 1920.
 In August 1921 he was offered the crown of Iraq under the British Mandate of Iraq.

-A pro-French government under the leadership of 'Alaa al-Din al-Darubi was installed one day after the fall of Damascus, on 25 July 1920.
+A pro-French government under the leadership of Aladdin Al-Droubi was installed one day after the fall of Damascus, on 25 July 1920.
 On 1 September 1920, General Gouraud divided the French mandate territory of Syria into several smaller states as part of a French scheme to make Syria easier to control.

 The Kingdom, through its short and tumultuous existence, would become a subject of great inspiration to later Arab liberation movements.
 It would be the often-repeated story of an Arab people breaking out from their colonial bonds only to be castigated for their revolutionary fervor and for their resistance to the imperial powers.
 The symbolism of the fall of the Kingdom of Syria also imparted deep mistrust of European powers, who were seen as liars and oppressors.